Exact and sampling methods for mining higher-order motifs in large hypergraphs: Introduction

 Given their multiple real-world applications, it is not surprising that the notion of network motifs has been extended to a variety of richer and more flexible network models, including weighted~\cite{onnela2005intensity}, temporal~\cite{kovanen2011temporal,paranjape2017motifs} and multilayer~\cite{battiston2017multilayer,kivela2018isomorphism} networks.
-Recently, growing interest has been devoted to model real-world systems with group interactions~\cite{battiston2020networks,battiston2021physics}, from co-authorship~\cite{patania2017shape} to face-to-face~\cite{cencetti2021temporal} interactions, by exploiting more complex mathematical tools such as hypergraphs~\cite{berge1973graphs}, where hyperedges encode relationship among an arbitrary number of units.
-In hypergraphs, it is possible to identify higher-order motifs, i.e., connected set of nodes interacting not only through pairwise edges, but also through larger hyperedges encoding association among three or more nodes.
-In particular, higher-order motifs can be defined in terms of the overlapping patterns of hyperedges of a fixed size~\cite{lee2020hypergraph}, or, more traditionally, by investigating all possible patterns of connected sub-hypergraphs for a given number of nodes~\cite{lotito2021higher}, explicitly enumerating all possible higher-order combinations.
+Recently, growing interest has been devoted to modelling real-world systems with group interactions~\cite{battiston2020networks,battiston2021physics}, from co-authorship~\cite{patania2017shape} to face-to-face~\cite{cencetti2021temporal} interactions, by exploiting more complex mathematical tools such as hypergraphs~\cite{berge1973graphs}, where hyperedges encode relationship among an arbitrary number of units.
+In hypergraphs, it is possible to identify higher-order motifs, i.e., connected sets of nodes interacting not only through pairwise edges but also through hyperedges encoding association among three or more nodes.
+In particular, higher-order motifs can be defined in terms of the overlapping patterns of hyperedges of a fixed size~\cite{lee2020hypergraph}, or, more traditionally, by investigating all possible patterns of connected sub-hypergraphs for a given number of nodes~\cite{lotito2021higher}.